kukuu/Real-Time-Alert-Correlation-Engine/README.md

  The system is designed for high availability, scalability, and maintainability, suitable for law enforcement and critical incident management scenarios.

+ ## Features

+ - Authentication with mock login

+- Routing with protected routes

+- Dashboard with stats

+- Alerts page with table

+- Map page with Leaflet integration

+- Incidents page

+- Responsive design with Tailwind CSS

+- TypeScript for type safety

+- React Query for data fetching

+- Context API for state management

  ## #Data Flow Summary: Java Backend to React Frontend

  ### Implementation overview